 If there will still be a write off in addition to the overpayment, enter a $0 insurance payment with just the adjustments and mark the additional payment checkbox.

-Step 2: Enter the insurance payment using the Insurance overpayment refund
+Step 2: Enter the insurance payment and in the same screen, enter the Insurance overpayment refund as the adjustment type.

 If there are no write off adjustments, adjust the adjustment amounts down to 0 and select Offsetting from the Insurance Adjustment drop down menu.
 Select Insurance Over-pmt Refund from the Adjustment type.
 The amount from the insurance payment not applied to procedures should be reflected in the amount box associated with the adjustments.